selcukorkmaz/docs/descriptives.rst

 Step 1: Define your variables from "Variables" tab:

-- Select row variable(s) and column variables.
+- Select categorical variable(s) of interest(s) for descriptive statistics.
 - Select group variable(s) if necessary.
 - Click Run button to execute the analysis.